Don’t turn away.

 Jane Houng, mother of Rebecca “Becky” Dykes, is the founder of Rebecca Dykes Writers, an organization aimed at ending femicide one word at a time.

-Since the death of her daughter in December 2017, Jane has dedicated her life to Becky’s humanitarian legacy.
-She has collaborated with women from all over the world in efforts to support the most vulnerable population on the globe: underserved women and girls who are most at risk from experiencing violence.
+Since Becky’s death, Jane has collaborated with women from all over the world in efforts to support the most vulnerable population on the globe: underserved women and girls who are most at risk for experiencing violence. particularly through her work with Becky’s Button.

 Her current projects are in response to UN Women’s call for making a global collective effort to fight for VAWG, focusing on prevention and collection of data that can improve services for women and girls.